gokulsreekumar/gokulsreekumar/README.md

 🔭 I’m Gokul, a Computer Science Engineering student at National Institue of Technology Calicut (Bachelor of Technology).

 🌟 I'm interested in a lot of things - Web Dev, Ai/ML, Problem Solving/Competetive Coding; and to ease up I play games, watch youtbue, listen to music, hang out with my dog (and two cats), read books.
-Sometimes I do get my hands dirty by learning/doing/trying something new, say video editing or making music or cooking or making bonsai 😄
+Sometimes I do get my hands dirty by learning/doing/trying new interseting things like video editing or making music or cooking or making bonsai 😄

 🌱 I’m currently focussing and learnging Cryptography, putting my heart and soul to understand the security systems which keeps us all safe.
 Also I'm working on a very interesting project (my final year project here at NITC) which is basically making a Database management system from groundup, which is gonna be used for a real good purpose 🌞